 • Wanted to direct a question to a particular individual on the call but felt like you were broadcasting the question to everyone on the panel, potentially creating a moment of confusion?

 • For presenters who are more animated at times and move about frequently did you feel restricted with a need to remain as the ‘talking head in a box’ in a fixed position?

 • Have difficulty keeping remote participants engaged, and knowing whether they are multitasking or distracted?

 The truth is there are ways to address these concerns that extend beyond simply trying to improve meeting facilitation techniques or your teaching style.
-CCOMM can assist in making tremendous improvements using the right tools, infrastructure and improving the overall learning experience which affects the retention of information and participant-instructor engagement.
+CCOMM can assist in making tremendous improvements using the right tools, infrastructure and improving the overall learning experience with affects the retention of information and participant-instructor engagement.